Trust Treks

 Connecting people with nature is one of our core missions.
-We believe in the healing power of nature and the role it plays in promoting good mental and physical health.
+We believe nature has a key role in promoting good health and preventing worse outcomes.

-Every month we host a wellness walk in the North York Moors National Park and surrounding areas for people from local communities and we provide material support, from transport costs to walking boots, because we believe in equitable access to nature and our beautiful natural landscapes.
+Every month we host a wellness walk in the North York Moors National Park and surrounding areas to connect people with nature and utilise their senses to improve mental and physical health and providing material, support from transport costs to walking boots, to ensure equitable access to nature and our beautiful natural landscape.

-Nature connection is a positive, proactive, and cost-effective response to tackling and reversing declining health and life outcomes.
+Nature connection is a positive, proactive, and cost-effective response to tackling and reversing worsening health and life outcomes.

-As little as twenty minutes spent immersed in nature, from a National Park to your backyard, is proven to significantly reduce stress and anxiety (cortisol) and increase feel-good superhero hormones (endorphins, serotonin, and dopamine) that make us feel calm, spark creativity, improve communication, and boost concentration.
+As little as twenty minutes spent immersed in nature, from a National Park to a backyard, can significantly reduce stress and anxiety (cortisol) and increase feel-good superhero hormones (endorphins, serotonin, and dopamine) that make us feel calm, spark creativity, improve communication, and boost concentration.

-There are many barriers preventing people connecting with nature or spending quality time in our national parks, from cost-of-living and confidence to transport.
-So we also provide material support, from transport costs to walking boots, to ensure everyone has equitable access to enjoy and benefit from nature and our natural landscapes.
+There are many barriers preventing people connecting with nature or spending quality time in our National Parks, from cost-of-living and confidence to transport.
+Our programme provides material support, from transport costs to walking boots, to ensure everyone has equitable access to enjoy and benefit from nature and our natural landscapes.

-The first Trust Trek took place in October 2023, guiding members from Teesside-based Andy’s Man Clubsa men’s suicide prevention charity, offering free-to-attend peer-to-peer support groups across the United Kingdom.
+The first Trust Trek took place in October 2023, guiding members from Teesside-based Andy’s Man Clubs, a men’s suicide prevention charity, offering free-to-attend peer-to-peer support groups across the United Kingdom.
+We have continued to work with this group.

-In 2024 we received funding from the Tees Valley Community Foundation, You’ve Got This, Everyone Active, and the Alpkit Foundation to maintain Trust Treks and ensure we can continue to provide this free offer (and we have plans for a women’s group too) to those whose health benefits greatly from this service.
+In 2024 we received funding from the Tees Foundation, You’ve Got This, Everyone Active, and the Alpkit Foundation to maintain Trust Treks and ensure we can continue to provide this free programme to those who benefit from this service.

-Following the end of the project’s pilot phase, in October 2024 we published a report and case study highlighting the positive impact nature has had on the physical and mental health of participants.
+Following the end of our pilot phase, in October 2024 we published a report and case study highlighting the positive impact the Trust Treks programme has had on the physical and mental health of participants.

 Trust Trek x Andy’s Man Club - River Tees - September 2024